 Project Key Frames

-An animated grayscale displacement map in Adobe After Effects.
-Added it to the Cinema 4D texture shader displacement channel.
-It was an easy solution to a high resolution cracking simulation on a low-resolution model for easy workability.
-The gradient in gray tones provided different elevations to the cracking stone.
+A grayscale animation displacement map was created in Adobe After Effects, which was then added to the Cinema 4D texture shader's displacement channel.
+This provided an effortless solution for simulating high-resolution cracking on a low-resolution model, making it easier to work with.
+The gradient in gray tones provided various levels of elevation to the cracked stone surface.

-Took the low-resolution mesh, where the details came from a displacement map and sculpted in the details using Cinema 4D's sculpting tag to increase the quality of the model to get it ready for a close-up shot, to be broken and fractured after it falls to the ground.
+I started with a low-resolution mesh, where the details were added via a displacement map, then used Cinema 4D's sculpting tag to enhance the quality of the model.
+This was done to prepare the model for a close-up shot, in which it would be shattered and fractured after it falls to the ground.

 The crumbling statues and buildings, utilizing the NitroBlast 2.0 plugin for Cinema 4D to achieve the fracture to be used with Cinema 4D dynamic simulation.